 I usually end up just feeding it to Porter honestly.

-So this year I spent some time thinking about a real dish I could make with a few cups of leftover pumpkin and these crepes were the result!
+So this year I spent some time thinking about a real dish I could make with a few cups of leftover pumpkin and these Pumpkin Pie Crepes were the result!
 They are pretty simple to make and would be a great little brunch over the Thanksgiving weekend.

 1) Whisk together dry ingredients in a medium bowl.
 In a small bowl, whisk together eggs and milk.